A spa spring town in Idaho, a two-hour drive from Salt Lake City, the capital of Utah.

 Historic spa hotel

-Founded in 1918, The Home Hotel has been with the long history of the spa town, and it seemed to be evident in the brick walls.
+Established in 1918, The Home Hotel has been with a long history in the spa town.

-In the 1970s, a motel building was added to the east side of the hotel.
+In the 1970s, a motel building was added to the east side of the hotel building.

-Note that only rooms in the motel building have hot spring water drawn to them, so be careful when making reservations.
+Please note that only rooms in the motel building have access to hot spring water, so please be careful when booking your stay.

-There were two queen beds in the Room 105.
+There were two queen beds in Room 105.

 Fully equipped with a refrigerator and microwave oven.

-The bathroom part seemed to have been renovated recently, and the gray tiles still had a brand new look.
+The bathroom part was renovated recently, and the gray tiles still had a brand-new look.

 The hot tub was a ready-made plastic one, wide enough for two people to fit comfortably.

-It was a nice structure to have a window in the bathroom because the steam would rise intensively when the hot water was poured.
+It was nice to have a window in the bathroom because steam rises when the hot water is poured in.

-The signature water from Lava Hot Springs, which was 145 degree F at its source, could be directly poured in the tub.
+The signature water from Lava Hot Springs, which was 145 degrees F at its source, could be directly poured into the tub.

 The hot tubs are generally indoors, but only Room 112, called the Patio Room, has an outdoor Jacuzzi.